parsabsh/linux-notes/README.md

 A **bash script** is a file that we run a set of processes by executing it.

 **_Shebang:_** A shebang is a line at the beginning of the script (or every executable file).
 We use it to tell the OS how to interpret this file.
-This line consists of **`#!`** followed by the address of desired interpreter.
-For example, the shebang we should use at the beginnig of a bash script file is `#! /bin/bash`.
+This line consists of **`#!`** followed by the address of the desired interpreter.
+For example, the shebang we should use at the beginning of a bash script file is `#! /bin/bash`.

 ## Variables

-We can define variables in bash scripts just like other languages.
+We can define variables in bash scripts just like in other languages.
 For instance:

 ```bash
 #! /bin/bash